DarshanDeshpande/jax-models/README.md

 3. <a href="https://arxiv.org/abs/2112.11010">MPViT : Multi-Path Vision Transformer for Dense Prediction</a> (Youngwan Lee et al., 2021)
 4. <a href="https://arxiv.org/abs/2105.01601v1">MLP-Mixer: An all-MLP Architecture for Vision</a> (Ilya Tolstikhin et al., 2021)
 5. <a href="https://openreview.net/pdf?id=TVHS5Y4dNvM">Patches Are All You Need</a> (Anonymous et al., 2021)
+6. <a href="https://arxiv.org/abs/2105.15203">SegFormer: Simple and Efficient Design for Semantic Segmentation with Transformers</a> (Enze Xie, et al., 2021)

 <br>
 Available layers for out-of-the-box integration: